I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 No day out in Łódź is complete without a walk down Piotrkowska Street.
 Piotrkowska is one of the longest commercial thoroughfares in Europe.
 I always thought that it had a bit of the “death of the British High Street” feel about it.
 Despite the customerless shops, there’s still plenty to do and see in and around Piotrkowska.

-At the northern end of Piotrkowska lies Plac Wolności (Liberty Square).
+At the northern end of Piotrkowska lies Plac Wolności (Freedom Square).
 Plac Wolności was originally called Rynek Nowe Miasto (New Town Square).
 The Square took this name so as to distinguish it from Łódź’s original market square – Stary Rynek – which lies some 450 metres to the north.

 In and around Manufaktura